optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    derivatives and whether it supports bounds and nonlinear constraints.
 Moreover, it signals which algorithm specific options are supported.
 Default values for algorithm specific options are also defined in the signature of the minimize function.
-1. `@mark_minimizer` collectn the following information via keyword arguments
+1. `@mark_minimizer` collects the following information via keyword arguments

 - Is the algorithm a scalar, least-squares or likelihood optimizer?
 - The algorithm name